linroger/FinanceCompendium/II. Economics/International/International Economics/Part 3 - New Explanations for International Trade/Chapter 07 - Offshoring of Goods and Services.md

 The Home equilibrium with offshoring is illustrated in Figure 7-10.
 The world relative price of components is tangent to the PPF at point  $ B $ .
 Notice that the world

-FIGURE 7-10
+**Figure 7-10**
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/dac306c6f9d9af4720b48f90cfcc14ec0c4654b0ce620fb66dacea67d3b21d44.jpg)
-Offshoring Equilibrium for the Home Firm In the presence of offshoring, the Home firm will do more R&D and less component production, at point  $ B $.
-The Home firm then exports R&D activities and imports components at the world relative price of components, which allows it to produce the amount $ Y_{1} $ of the final good.
-The difference between $ Y_{0} $ and $ Y_{1} $  represents the gains to the Home firm from offshoring.
+**Offshoring Equilibrium for the Home Firm** In the presence of offshoring, the Home firm will do more R&D and less component production, at point $B$.
+The Home firm then exports R&D activities and imports components at the world relative price of components, which allows it to produce the amount $Y_{1}$ of the final good.
+The difference between $Y_{0}$ and $Y_{1}$ represents the gains to the Home firm from offshoring.

 relative price line is flatter than the no-trade relative price line at Home.
 The flattening of the price line reflects the lower world relative price of components as compared with the no-trade relative price at Home.
 As a result of this fall in the relative price of components, the Home firm undertakes more R&D and less component production, moving from point  $ A $ to point $ B $  on its PPF.